 What better place to snuggle up with a book (or your Kindle) and a mug of hot chocolate and let time drift.
 We parents can all dream!

 There is nothing like a real fire but how many of us have that luxury.
 I suppose a flame effect electric fire may be as close as some of us get but it’s still on my list.

 While you may not have a real fire, these days there is a huge choice in lighting, both indoor and out, to suit all budgets.
 Whether you’re a fan of twinkly fairy lights, uplighters or stand-alone lamps, these days there are loads of options to suit all budgets.

-And, now that the leaves have fallen and the trees in the garden are looking bare, why not add some sparkle to them with strings of LED lights like these from Lights4you.co.uk?
+And, now that the leaves have fallen and the trees in the garden are looking bare, why not add some sparkle to them with strings of LED lights from Lights4you.co.uk?
 Outdoor lights aren’t just for Christmas.

 An even quicker way to add cosiness and atmosphere is, of course, to use candles or tealights.
 Place them in vintage teacups, stand them on mirrors for reflected sparkle or go ‘posh’ with a candelabra.
 Whatever your choice, don’t forget to make sure they’re all properly extinguished – and keep them away from kids and pets.